Home

 If You Own Masonic Regalia and Jewelry

-I receive several e-mails each month from family members asking what they should do with their deceased loved one's Masonic regalia.
+I receive several e-mails each month from family members asking what they should do with their deceased loved one's Masonic regalia or jewelry.

 For those of you who find yourself in this position, I hope you will find this page to be helpful to you.